Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 )
 ```

-Lets write a function spark which will calculate pi on spark and
+Lets write a function spark which calculates pi value on spark and
 quickly overview how to write functions.

 `src/main/scala/HelloMist.scala`: